Being prepared for severe weather and tornadoes

 The tornadoes that touched down on Cape Cod on Tuesday are a reminder of what happened here in western Massachusetts eight years ago.

-“The video I saw of the roof being ripped off the hotel or something in the Cape, the houses and carnage that happened here on Abbot Street” said Rachel Diederich of Springfield.
+“The video I saw of the roof being ripped off the hotel or something in the Cape, definitely a reminder of the houses and carnage that happened here on Abbot Street” said Rachel Diederich of Springfield.

 “I certainly remember it, it went right through Wilbraham went right down the street where my daughter lived.
 It ripped out the trees in front of her house,” said Martin Manoogian of Springfield.